urbit/docs/reference/vane-apis/jael.md

 receipt of a `%dawn` `task`, Jael will:
  - record the Ethereum block the public key is registered to,
  - record the URL of the Ethereum node used,
- - save the signature of the parent planet (if the ship is a moon)
+ - save the signature of the parent planet (if the ship is a moon),
- - load the initial public and private keys for the ship
+ - load the initial public and private keys for the ship,
- - set the DNS suffix(es) used by the network (currently just `arvo.network`)
+ - set the DNS suffix(es) used by the network (currently just `arvo.network`),
- - save the public keys of all galaxies
+ - save the public keys of all galaxies,
- - set Jael to subscribe to `%azimuth-tracker`
+ - set Jael to subscribe to `%azimuth-tracker`,
  - `%slip` a `%init` `task` to Ames, Clay, Gall, Dill, and Eyre, and `%give` an `%init` `gift` to Arvo, which then informs Unix that the initialization process has concluded.